 - Sea salt to taste

-Slice the loaf of bread in half horizontally.
-Grill the bread or place it under the broiler until golden brown.
+- Slice the loaf of bread in half horizontally.
+Grill the bread or place it under the broiler for a few minutes until golden brown.